 Whether you are doing genealogical research for your own family or for a special project, we welcome you to the Greene-Dreher Historical Society research library and archives.
 The Society maintains a unique collection of books and archival materials which are available to family historians seeking information about their ancestors and the area where they lived.
 If you have questions about what is available before you come to do research, feel free to call us at 570-676-4354 or email us at email@example.com.

 About Our Library Collections

-Books, journals and pamphlets— The library houses a variety of books and general reference materials on local history, including the Society’s quarterly journal which includes oral histories and first-hand accounts by longtime residents, as well as scholarly monographs and articles.
+Books, journals and pamphlets— The library houses a variety of books and general reference materials on local history, including the Society’s journal, published since 1984, which includes oral histories and first-hand accounts, as well as scholarly monographs and articles.

 Family Files—Comprising over 1000 individual names, these papers have been collected over the years by family members and researchers and supply a wealth of information for genealogists.
 The collection includes books about families who lived in the area during the 19th and early 20th centuries, hundreds of obituaries can be used to research your family’s history, personal papers created by individuals and families, and records created by organizations and businesses.

 Scrapbooks—Family scrapbooks preserve newspaper clippings of local happenings and notable personalities.

 Archival Collections—Primary resource materials include diaries and recollections, correspondence, minutes, and account books that document the lives of people from this area.

 Photographic Collection—More than 2000 photographs and postcards are available to researchers.
 Photographs from our collection are available for reproduction and may be ordered from the museum shop.
 Please note that reproduction of any photographs, images or text requires our written approval.

 Church Records—The Society has preserved many records from area churches, from baptisms to burials.